-- 3. Remove the access panel. - 4.
+- 3. Remove the access panel. - CAUTION: Pushing the CMOS button will reset CMOS values to factory defaults.
+It is important to back up the computer CMOS settings before resetting them in case they are needed later.
+Back up is easily done through Computer Setup.
+See Computer Setup (F10) Utility on page 47 for information on backing up the CMOS settings. - 4.
 Locate, press, and hold the CMOS button in for five seconds. - NOTE: Make sure you have disconnected the AC power cord from the wall outlet.
 The CMOS button will not clear CMOS if the power cord is connected.

-- NOTE: For assistance locating the CMOS button and other system board components, see the system board components image at System board on page 44. - 5.
+- NOTE: For assistance locating the CMOS button and other system board components, see the system board components image at System board on page 41. - 5.
 Replace the access panel.